 The Pacific ocean’s vast horizon hides some of the most beautiful tropical jewels in the world,

 and New Caledonia is one of its crowning examples.
 Its urban areas combine French charm with Melanesian culture.
 Its sunny streets are set against the vibrant natural backdrops that are a real feast for your eyes.
 If you ever felt a yearning to set sails for shores unknown, here’s what discovering paradise in New Caledonia means.
-And Lonely Planet offers a spectacular guide to New Caledonia and Vanuatu should you decide to explore further afield!
+And Lonely Planet offers a spectacular guide to Caledonian Travel and Vanuatu should you decide to explore further afield!

 Go to the Isle of Pines

 The half-hour flight to the nearby Isle of Pines is worth every penny.
 It is a dreamlike landscape that appears to have been sculpted by an overly imaginative writer.
-You can spend a truly magical day on powdery white sands of Kuto Beach and enjoy snorkeling adventures in the azure shallows.
+You can spend a truly magical day on powdery white sands of Kuto Beach and enjoy snorkelling adventures in the azure shallows.
 Make sure to take a closer inspection of Pléïades Reef and take a selfie in front of the famous coconut plantations.

 On the Adorable Duck Island